 If the promoter is not tied to a specific venue, they should:

-- Liaise with bands and agents to agree on a date for a performance
+- Collaborate with bands and agents to agree on a date for a performance.

-- Book a venue for that agreed upon date
+- Book a venue for the agreed-upon date.

-- Promote the upcoming gig to the local press and radio, put up posters and email their mailing list
+- Promote the upcoming gig to the local press, social media channels and radio.
+They may want to put up posters and email their mailing list.

-- Make sure everything the band needs is in place - backline, accommodation, rider, etc.
+- Make sure everything the band needs is in place, such as backline, accommodations, riders, etc.

-Venue tied promoters skip the "contact venue" step.
+Note: Venue-tied promoters should skip the "contact venue" step.

 What the Pay Is Like